-18The term is due to Poincaré who-in contrast to the other critics of set theory who almost all concerned themselves just with the axiom of choice-brought the aspect of impredicative definition into the discussion and put the emphasis on it.
-However his criticism was disputable, because he made the use of impredicative definitions appear to be a novelty introduced by set theory.
-Zermelo could object to him that impredicative definitions occur essentially already in the usual modes of inference in analysis, which Poincaré in fact accepted.
+14The term is due to Poincaré who-in contrast to the other critics of set theory, almost all of whom concerned themselves just with the axiom of choice-brought the issue of impredicative definition into the discussion and put the emphasis on it.
+His criticism was disputable, however, because he made the use of impredicative definitions appear to be a novelty introduced by set theory.
+Zermelo could reply to him that impredicative definitions already occur essentially in the usual modes of inference in analysis, which Poincaré in fact accepted.